ZCXU0421/Fault_free_analog_computing/README.md

 - `SimChip.py`: Simulated chip implementation for modeling computing devices with faults
 - `SingleLayer.ipynb`: Example and tests for single-layer model
 - `MultilayerCompensate.ipynb`: Example and tests for multi-layer compensation with our method
 - `simdata`: Includes our simulation results on the quality of matrix representation with different stuck-at OFF/ON rates and varying k values.
+(The target matrix is the real part of the 64-point DFT)

 ## Principle Introduction